MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/browser-navigation.md

 0. Browser parses the response
 0. Browser checks the headers, in particular the status code.
 0. Browser goes down each HTML element and either paints the DOM or executes the tag
-0. The browser builds a new GET request for each CSS or JS tag, goes through the same steps as above, an runs the code before proceeding.
+0. The browser builds a new GET request for each CSS or JS tag, goes through the same steps as above, and runs the code before proceeding.